-- 1. Turn the gas control/temperature knob to the "OFF" position. - Before performing any maintenance, it is important to turn off the gas supply to the water heater at the manual gas shut-off valve.
+- Turn the gas control/temperature knob to the "OFF" position (Figure 28). - Before performing any maintenance, it is important to turn off the gas supply to the water heater at the manual gas shut-off valve.
 This valve is typically located beside the water heater.
-Note the position of the shut-off valve in the open/on position then proceed to turn it off (Figure 11). - 3.
-With the unit shut-off allow sufficient time for the water heater to cool before performing any maintenance.
+Note the position of the shut-off valve in the open/on position, then proceed to turn it off (Figure 2). - With the unit shut-off, allow sufficient time for the water heater to cool before performing any maintenance.

-- Remove the outer door. - Disconnect the pilot tube (7/16" wrench), the igniter wire from the igniter lead wire, and manifold tube (3/4" wrench) at the gas control valve/thermostat.
-(Figure 32).
-NOTE: L.P.
-Gas systems use reverse (left-hand) threads on the manifold tube.

-- Use needle nose pliers to disconnect the white (-) thermopile wire from the gas control valve/thermostat (Figure 32).
-Then disconnect both red thermal switch wires from the thermal switch on the old manifold door.
-(Figure 33). - 7.
-Grasp the manifold tube and push down slightly to free the manifold tube and pilot tube. - Remove the screws (1/4" nut driver) securing the manifold door to the combustion chamber.
-Carefully remove the manifold door assembly from the combustion chamber.
+- 4. Remove the outer door. - Disconnect the following from the gas control valve/thermostat: pilot tube (7/16" wrench), igniter wire (from the igniter lead wire), and manifold tube (3/4" wrench).
+See Figure 28. - Disconnect the white and red wires from the gas control valve/thermostat (Figure 28).
+Use needle nose pliers to grip the connector(s).
+IMPORTANT: Grip the connector carefully to prevent damage.
+Do not grip or pull the wires themselves. - 7.
+Grasp the manifold tube and push down slightly to free the manifold tube and pilot tube. - 8.
+Remove the screws (1/4" nut driver) securing the manifold/burner assembly to the combustion chamber.
+See Figure 29. - Carefully remove the manifold/burner assembly from the combustion chamber.
 BE SURE NOT TO DAMAGE ANY INTERNAL PARTS.